Shkodër: Modern

 Shkodër played an important role during the League of Prizren, the Albanian liberation movement.
 The people of Shkodër participated in battles to protect Albanian land.
 The branch of the League of Prizren for Shkodër, which had its own armed unit, fought for the protection of Plav, Gusinje, Hoti and Gruda, and the war for the protection of Ulcinj.
 The Bushati Library, built during the 1840s, served as a centre for the League of Prizren's branch for Shkodër.
 Many books were collected in libraries of Catholic missionaries working in Shkodër.
 Literary, cultural and sports associations were formed, such as Bashkimi ("The Union") and Agimi ("The Dawn").
 The first Albanian newspapers and publications printed in Albania came out of the printing press of Shkodër.
 The Marubi family of photographers began working in Shkodër, which left behind over 150,000 negatives from the period of the Albanian liberation movement, the rise of the Albanian flag in Vlorë, and life in Albanian towns during the end of the 19th and the beginning of the 20th century.

 During the Balkan Wars, Shkodër went from one occupation to another, when the Ottomans were defeated by the Kingdom of Montenegro.
-The Ottoman forces led by Hasan Riza Pasha and Esad Pasha had resisted for seven months the surrounding of the town by Montenegrin forces and their Serbian allies.
-Esad (Hasan had previously been mysteriously killed by Esad Pasha Toptani in an ambush inside the town) finally surrendered to Montenegro in April 1913, after Montenegro suffered a high death toll with more than 10,000 casualties.
+The Ottoman forces led by Hasan Riza Pasha and Esad Pasha had resisted for seven months the siege of the town by Montenegrin forces and their Serbian allies.
+Esad (Hasan had previously been mysteriously killed by Essad Toptani in an ambush inside the town) finally surrendered to Montenegro in April 1913, after Montenegro suffered a high death toll with more than 10,000 casualties.
 Edith Durham also notes the cruelties suffered at the hand of Montenegrins in the wake of October 1913: "Thousands of refugees arriving from Djakovo and neighbourhood.
 Victims of Montenegro.
 My position was indescribably painful, for I had no funds left, and women came to me crying: 'If you will not feed my child, throw it in the river.
 I cannot see it starve.'"
 Montenegro was compelled to leave the city to the new country of Albania in May 1913, in accordance with the London Conference of Ambassadors.

 During World War I, Montenegrin forces again occupied Shkodër on 27 June 1915.
 In January 1916, Shkodër was taken over by Austria-Hungary and was the centre of the zone of their occupation.
 When the war ended on 11 November 1918, French forces occupied Shkodër as well as other regions with sizable Albanian populations.
 After World War I, the international military administration of Albania was temporarily located in Shkodër, and in March 1920, Shkodër was put under the administration of the national government of Tirana.
-In the second half of 1920, Shkodër resisted another threat, the military intervention of the forces of the Kingdom of Serbs, Croats and Slovenes.
+In the second half of 1920, during the Serbian-Albanian War, Shkodër resisted the Serbian invasion under the lead of Sylço Bushati and financial aid provided by notable figures such as Musa Juka.